soarsmu/PTM-API-Learning/README.md

 - *Test Models on Test data v 1.0* refer to the models that were trained with tokenization approach - 1.
 - *Test Models on Test data v 2.0* refer to the models that were trained withwith tokenization approach - 2.

+If you have any questions and/or require any assistance to run the code, please reach out to mohammad.hadi@ubc.ca

 -Thanks